MicrosoftDocs/quantum-docs/articles/includes/quickstart-provider-include-pasqal-portal.md

 ## Write a pulse sequence

-The neutral atoms are controls with laser pulses.
-The Pulser SDK allows you to create pulse sequences to apply to the array of atoms.
+The neutral atoms are controlled with laser pulses.
+The Pulser SDK allows you to create pulse sequences to apply to the quantum register.

 1. First, you need to set up a pulse sequence, and declare the channels that will be used to control the atoms.
 For example, the following code declares two channels: `ch0` and `ch1`.